aio-libs/aiohttp/docs/web_reference.rst

    .. attribute:: raw_path

       The URL including raw *PATH INFO* without the host or scheme.
-      Warning, the path may be quoted and may contains non valid URL characters, e.g.
+      Warning, the path may be URL-encoded and may contain invalid URL characters, e.g.
       ``/my%2Fpath%7Cwith%21some%25strange%24characters``.

-      For unquoted version please take a look on :attr:`path`.
+      For URL-decoded version please take a look on :attr:`path`.

       Read-only :class:`str` property.